 Though the Christian faith is not a part of the story, I appreciated that there was no profanity and the story was clean.

 All in all, I very much liked Burden of Proof by Davis Bunn.
 The storyline was compelling and fascinating.
 The characters were interesting and well developed.
 I look forward to reading more of Davis Bunn’s books.

-I would like to thank Revell Publishing and NetGalley for the opportunity to read a complimentary copy of On a Coastal Breeze by Suzanne Woods Fisher.
+I would like to thank Revell Publishing for the opportunity to read Burden of Proof by Davis Bunn.
 I was under no obligation to give a favorable review.